 Certain property is excluded from calculating the NFP, for example, inheritance or damages from litigation.
 It is important to keep these finances separate from the marital property in order to ensure it remains excluded.
 If these funds are put into tangible items such as a joint bank account, the property becomes that of both parties.

 One key property is the matrimonial home.
 This property is unique in that it is split equally between the parties upon a marriage breakdown, regardless of which party has legal ownership, pays the mortgage, or even if it was owned or inherited prior to the marriage.
 Any finances put into this property, whether it be for mortgage payments or renovations are absorbed into the marital property and can no longer be excluded.
 Upkeep of this property is better done through shared money.

 Trusts and corporations can also be mechanisms to protect your assets.
-They are typically more case-specific and would be best discussed with your Family Law Lawyer.
+They are typically more case-specific and would be best discussed with your divorce Lawyer.